evncrr/evncrr.github.io/README.md

-# Data Analyst and IT
+# Data Analyst and Cybersecurity

 ### Education
 University of Maryland, College of Information August 2022 – May 2026